unreno/dropseq/README.md

 ###	Create required reference `.gtf` file

+If you have any additional sequences you'd like to add to your reference, you will also need to add them to your `.gtf` file.
-Append existing or create a new `.gtf` file for use by STAR like so ...
+Append this existing `.gtf` file for use by STAR like so ...

 ```
 eGFP	AddedGenes	exon	1	720	.	+	0	gene_id "eGFP"; gene_name "eGFP"; transcript_id "eGFP"; transcript_name "eGFP";
 SV40polya	AddedGenes	exon	1	240	.	+	0	gene_id "SV40polya"; gene_name "SV40polya"; transcript_id "SV40polya"; transcript_name "SV40polya";
 ```

+A `.gtf` file is a TAB separated file so edit with caution.

-Or like so where the tabs have been converted to pipes (JUST for your viewing pleasure.
-A `.gtf` file is a TAB separated file.)
+JUST for your viewing pleasure, like so where the TABs have been converted to PIPEs.
+REMINDER, a `.gtf` file is a TAB separated file.
+Don't use PIPEs in the actual file.

 ```
 eGFP|AddedGenes|exon|1|720|.|+|0|gene_id "eGFP"; gene_name "eGFP"; transcript_id "eGFP"; transcript_name "eGFP";